w3c/wai-easy-checks/content/language.md

 [TODO] Image showing sample of page with differing languages

 Web pages should identify the primary language of the page.
-If there is any content in a different language, that language should be also be identified.

 ## Who depends on language being identified?